Jul352mf/Outspamer/README.md

 ## Notes

 An `Archive` folder contains older experiments and is not required for normal operation.
+Real leads and attachments are not included in the repository, so create `leads/` and `attachments/` yourself.
 When the tool runs it logs activity to `email.log`, which is ignored by git.

 ## License